-Students will continue to develop the technical skills necessary for personal expression in mixed media art, using a variety of paint mediums in two and three-dimensional applications.
+Students will be introduced/continue to develop the technical skills necessary for personal expression in in mixed media art using a variety of paint mediums in two and three-dimensional applications.
 Students will be able to expand their knowledge of mixed media art to develop 3-dimensional and sculptural pieces of art.
-Students will be able to combine 2D and 3D works of art.
-Students will create multimedia pieces of art by combining techniques such as cutting, tearing, pasting, building, gluing sketching, painting, and/or drawing.